 Blackfire scenarios have more options as described in the scenarios documentation.

 Now that the GitList scenarios are defined, we need a way to trigger them.
-Blackfire has several ways to trigger them, but the most flexible one is to use a webhook.
+Blackfire has several ways to trigger them, but the most simple one is to use a periodic build.

 Go to the Dashboard's